Rules of Fragno

 idColumn() is the primary identifier for your records.
 It can store upstream IDs, but it doesn't have to — you can also let it auto-generate (CUID) values.
 Fragno automatically adds _internalId and _version under the hood, so you do not need extra columns to mirror either.

-References can point at idColumn() values. referenceColumn() accepts ID strings (or FragnoId objects) and the query layer resolves them for you.
+References can point at idColumn() values. referenceColumn({ table: "..." }) accepts ID strings (or FragnoId objects) and the query layer resolves them for you.

 import { column, idColumn, referenceColumn, schema } from "@fragno-dev/db/schema";